dillonharless18/lambdas-erp/README.md

 This repository contains the Lambda functions for the oneXerp application.
 Each Lambda function is responsible for a specific API endpoint or background task.
 The functions are automatically discovered and integrated into the oneXerp API by the `oneXerp-infrastructure` repository.

+## Tracked Branches

+The development and main branches are tracked by pipelines.
+Anything you merge to these branches will trigger the pipeline.
+Always create your own branch and submit a PR to the development branch.

 ## Directory Structure

 Each Lambda function should have its own directory in the root level of this repository.
 The directory must contain: